Cuba · tool

 Tostones

-Twice-fried green plantain slices, smashed and fried again until crispy.
-They are a popular appetizer or side, often served with a garlic dipping sauce.
+Twice-fried green plantain slices, flattened and salted, often served as an appetizer or side dish with a garlic dipping sauce.

 Where locals eat — best neighborhoods

-Authentic and less polished, offering a glimpse into everyday Cuban life and local eateries.
+Authentic and less touristy, offering a glimpse into everyday Havana life with local eateries.

 Dietary notes